Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

 \subsubsection{Spiral search}

-The end-effector's path during the spiral search process~\cite{langetepe2010optimality} is the \emph{Archimedean spiral}.
+The end-effector's path during the spiral search process \cite{30} is an Archimedean spiral.
 The spiral search method is employed if the robot cannot insert the component at the predefined insertion position.
 In the spiral search process, the end-effector executes an Archimedean spiral motion originating from the predefined insertion position.
-This motion continuously expands outward on the \emph{XY} plane.
-During each search step, the maximal search radius of the Archimedean spiral is $r$.
-Given $P_0$, the angular change between two successive insertion cycles is $\theta_d$, the cumulative angular search range $\theta_{mx}$ is defined as:
+This motion continuously expands outward on the $X Y$ plane.
+During each search step, the maximum search radius of the Archimedean spiral is $r$.
+Given $P_{0}$, the angular change between two successive insertion cycles is $\theta_{d}$, and the cumulative angular search range $\theta_{m x}$ is defined as:

-where \emph{t} is the total turns of the spiral.
-The per-degree change in radius $r_d$ is :
+where $t$ is the total number of turns of the spiral.
+The per-degree change in radius $r_{d}$ is:

-In the ${i-th}$ insertion cycle, the accumulated degrees the peg has obtained from the start of search implementation $\theta_{cur}$ is:
+In the $i$ th insertion cycle, the accumulated degrees the peg has obtained from the start of the search implementation, $\theta_{{cur }}$, is:

-The current radius $r_{cur}$ of the $i-th$ search point on the spiral is calculated as:
+The current radius $r_{{cur }}$ of the $i$ th search point on the spiral is calculated as: